Omnistac/zedux/packages/immer/README.md

 # `@zedux/immer`

 The official [Immer](https://github.com/immerjs/immer) integration for Zedux.
 This is an addon package, meaning it doesn't have any own dependencies or re-export any APIs from other packages.
-It uses peer dependencies instead, expecting you to download the packages yourself.
+It uses peer dependencies instead, expecting you to download the needed packages yourself.

 See [the documentation](https://omnistac.github.io/zedux/docs/packages/immer) for this package.